tachiyomiorg/website/src/sandbox/style-guide.md

 - **DO** use code tags for error codes and file names:
 > Storage related error: `Attempt to invoke virtual method 'com.hippo.unifile...`

-> File name for the phone to ignore images from Tachiyomi: `.nomedia`
+> File name to ignore images from Tachiyomi: `.nomedia`

 ## Guide Style
 Many of the stuff previously mentioned generally applies when making guides too, some stuff unique to guide would probably be these: